JamesMckenna/SystemsDesign.rocks/README.md

 # SystemsDesign.rocks
 ## Project Notes
 The SystemsDesign.rocks project is an Authorization, Authentication and User Management service.
 The project design is to follow Service Orientated Architecture and horizontal scaling.
 As such, the secure token service has been implemented using Reference Tokens rather than Self-Contained, Json Web Tokens.
-As a result, clients and resources will be making request to the STS multiple times per single User interaction and under heavy load could cause issues – the decision was made to separate the STS from User Management and User Data Access.
+As a result, clients and resources will be making requests to the STS multiple times per single User interaction, and under heavy load, could cause issues – the decision was made to separate the STS from User Management and User Data Access.

 Currently, the STS contacts the User Database directly and will be changed in later iterations to pull User Data from IdApi which in turn, pulls from the User Database.

 IdManagement is the client application with which a User can register an account and manage their account.
 It will also allow one with elevated privileges to register users, assign or revoke a user’s privileges.

 #### IdApi:
 IdApi is a base implementation of Microsoft’s ASP.Net Core Identity and ASP.Net Core Entity Framework.
-At this point, only the base implementation of the UserManager class is implemented, though for any functionality that is not provided out-of-the-box, a domain layer and data access layer will be added.
+At this point, only the base implementation of the UserManager class is implemented, though for any functionality that is not provided out-of-the-box, a domain layer and data access layer will be added (right now it is just an MVC Controller).

 In later iterations, the SignInManager class will also be implemented, and like the UserManager, if any functionality not built into ASP.Net Core Identity is required, that functionality can be added  to the BLL and DAL.